clocklimited/GitStyleGuide/README.md

 number.
 Clock follow the [Semantic Versioning](http://semver.org/) for all software versioning.

+Deployment to testing for a stakeholder to check should be either an [alpha](http://en.wikipedia.org/wiki/Software_release_life_cycle#Alpha) or [beta](http://en.wikipedia.org/wiki/Software_release_life_cycle#Beta) version with the tag: **1.48.0-alpha1**, **1.48.0-beta1**, **1.48.0-beta2**.
+Alpha can be any partial feature that you want to simply show some progress of.
+Beta releases should pass some basic quality assurance and have the potential to become a release candidate.

+### Signing Tags

+For production releases the release manager should use the **-s** option for **git tag** to verify that they are satisfied that all QA checks have been made and that the release is production ready.

-    git tag 1.48.0-rc1
+    git tag -s 1.48.0-rc1
     git push --tags

-Deployment to testing for stakeholder to check should be either an [alpha](http://en.wikipedia.org/wiki/Software_release_life_cycle#Alpha) or [beta](http://en.wikipedia.org/wiki/Software_release_life_cycle#Beta) version with the tag: **1.48.0-alpha1**, **1.48.0-beta1**, **1.48.0-beta2**.
-Alpha can be any partial feature that you want to simply show some progress of. beta releases should pass some basic quality assurance and have the potential to become a release candidate.

 The first version of a release to go on staging should be the first [release candidate](http://en.wikipedia.org/wiki/Software_release_life_cycle#Release_candidate): **1.48.0-rc1** this should then increase, **1.48.0-rc2**, **1.48.0-rc3**, **1.48.0-rc4** until the release is deployed and signed off, at which point the last release candidate can be tagged as the final release.

-    git tag 1.48.0
+    git tag -s 1.48.0
     git push --tags

 Then merged back on to develop and master.